m8taylor/Samples-of-Work/README.md

     Cleaning is an interesting problem because new url words will show up as more samples are collected.
 Words get misspelled, abbreviated or clumped together.
 Also, these url words are not exactly individual units - their combinations have meaning.
-My next ML project is focusing on how to properly use / clean these words.
+My next project is focusing on how to properly use / clean these words.

     We are going to use Ridge Regression because we have a "medium" number of observations, ~20000, and because we are *ASSUMING* that a large number of features are relevant.
 This assumptions is reasonable since most of the